TylerLampel/phase-3-sinatra-react-project/README.md

 This is the backend for the List Creator app.
 In here you will find the models and controllers for the frontend.

-### Installation instructions
+### Installation Instructions

 Fork and clone this repository and then run bundle install to install all of the gems.
+Then run bundle exec rake db:migrate to create the migrations.Finally run bundle exec rake db:seed to plant all of the seed data.
 To stat the server run: $ bundle exec rake server

 ### Architecture and Models